NexaAI/nexa-sdk/CLI.md

-  -h, --help            show this help message and exit -pf, --profiling      Enable profiling logs for the inference process -st, --streamlit      Run the inference in Streamlit UI
+  -h, --help            show this help message and exit -pf, --profiling      Enable profiling logs for the inference process -st, --streamlit      Run the inference in Streamlit UI -lp, --local_path     Indicate that the model path provided is the local path, must be used with -mt -mt, --model_type     Indicate the model running type, must be used with -lp -hf, --huggingface    Load model from Hugging Face Hub

 Text generation options:
   -t, --temperature TEMPERATURE